nalmeida/master-of-puppets/README.md

   -h, --help                 Print out helpful information.
   -l, --loglevel Number      Log level.
 Default 0
                              0=Silent, 1=Important only, 2=All.
   -d, --domain String        Main domain to be tested.
-When set, it OVERRIDES the "doamin" parameter from
+When set, it OVERRIDES the "domain" parameter from
                              the pages.json file.
   -a, --auth String:String   username:password for the http authentication.
 When set, it OVERRIDES the
                              "authenticate" parameter from the pages.json file.